-BC Ferries has established a Series Reserve Account in an amount equal to six months Forecast Debt Service on all amounts outstanding under Tranche C. In the event that the Debt Service Coverage Ratio is less than 1.75:1, BC Ferries must, prior to making any Discretionary Expenditures and within a 12 month period, increase the amount in the Series Reserve Account to an amount equal to nine months Forecast Debt Service for Tranche C. In the event that the Debt Service Coverage Ratio is less than 1.5:1, BC Ferries must, prior to making any Discretionary Expenditures and within a 12 month period, increase the amount in the Series Reserve Account to an amount equal to is less than 1.5:1, BC Ferries must, prior to making any Discretionary Expenditures and within a 12 month period, increase the amount in the Series Reserve Account to an amount equal to 12 months Forecast Debt Service for Tranche C. In lieu of a Series Reserve Account on Tranches A and B, BC Ferries has left undrawn an amount equal to interest at the prime rate on the Tranche A and B commitments for six months, which must be increased to nine months or 12 months in the circumstances described above for the Series Reserve Account for Tranche C.
+BC Ferries will establish a Series Reserve Account in an amount equal to six months Forecast Debt Service on all amounts outstanding under Tranche C. In the event that the Debt Service Coverage Ratio is less than 1.75:1, BC Ferries must, prior to making any Discretionary Expenditures and within a 12 month period, increase the amount in the Series Reserve Account to an amount equal to nine months Forecast Debt Service for Tranche C. In the event that the Debt Service Coverage Ratio is less than 1.5:1, BC Ferries must, prior to making any Discretionary Expenditures and within a 12 month period, increase the amount in the Series Reserve Account to an amount equal to 12 months Forecast Debt Service for Tranche C. In lieu of a Series Reserve Account on Tranches A and B, BC Ferries will leave undrawn an amount equal to interest at the prime rate on the Tranche A and B commitments for six months, nine months or 12 months in the circumstances described above for the Series Reserve Account for Tranche C.